-HealthStream Research complements HealthStream Learning's product and service offerings by providing hospital-based customers with patient, physician, employee, and community surveys, data analyses of survey results, and other research-based measurement tools.
-Our services are designed to provide thorough analyses that provide insightful recommendations for change; to provide benchmarking capability using our comprehensive databases; and to provide consulting services to identify solutions for our customers based on their survey results.
-Clients are able to access and analyze their survey results data through Insights Online, our secure web-based reporting platform.
+HealthStream Research complements HealthStream Learning's product and service offerings by providing hospital-based customers with Patient Insights[TM], Employee Insights[TM], Physician Insights[TM], and Community Insights[TM] surveys, data analyses of survey results, and other research-based measurement tools.
+Our services are designed to provide thorough analyses with insightful recommendations for change; to provide benchmarking capability using our comprehensive databases; and to provide consulting services to identify solutions for our customers based on their survey results.
+Clients are able to access and analyze their survey results data through Insights Online[TM], our secure web-based reporting platform.
 Our survey and research solutions focus on providing industry-leading, statistically valid data to assist our customers with their decision making related to their organization's performance improvement objectives.
 In addition to collecting and reporting data, we provide expert analysis and consulting to help customers understand their survey results and the underlying impact on their business.
 It is with this insight that healthcare organizations are able to develop plans for improved performance that is able to be delivered through HealthStream's learning solutions.
 Pricing for these services is based on the survey type, delivery method, size of the survey instrument, sample size, frequency of survey cycles, and other factors.

-In November 2009, we announced the launch of the HealthStream Improvement Center[TM], an online system for hospital leaders to optimize and accelerate the execution of improvement plans-including those plans based on results from employee, physician, and community surveys-as well as patient HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) surveys.
-The Improvement Center is the most recently added tool among a storehouse of solutions from HealthStream Research that include a comprehensive line of survey products, national benchmarks, HCAHPS Improvement Library, consulting services, and other support tools.
+To further support our customers, HealthStream offers the HealthStream Improvement Center[TM], an online system for hospital leaders to optimize and accelerate the execution of improvement plans-including those plans based on results from patient, employee, physician, and community surveys.
+The Improvement Center is one among a storehouse of solutions from HealthStream Research that include a comprehensive line of survey products, national benchmarks, HCAHPS Improvement Library, consulting services, and other support tools.

-Our strategy for HealthStream Research includes continuing to grow our customer base of approximately 1,100 hospitals, expand the products and services provided to each customer, and introduce HealthStream Learning solutions to address survey research findings.
-We will continue to expand our offering of research and information tools that are aligned with healthcare quality initiatives and continuous improvement efforts.
+Our strategy for HealthStream Research includes continuing to grow our customer base, expanding the products and services provided to each customer, and introducing HealthStream Learning solutions to address survey research findings.
+We will continue to expand our offering of research and assessment tools that are aligned with healthcare quality initiatives and continuous improvement efforts.